httpstergeek/getsnow/README.md

 Get Service Now - A Splunk Search Command for Service Now
 =================

-Getsnow is a Splunk Search command that uses the snow (sevicenow) api to retrieves raw json data.
+Getsnow is a collection of Splunk Search command that uses the snow (sevicenow) api to retrieves raw json data.
 This app differs from the Splunk Add-on for Service Now by allowing users to query any table, prebuilt or custom, by using filters.
-A filter is any top level key in the json event such as active, assigned_to, category, etc. Additionally this support multiple service now environments.
 Multiple environments may include poc, dev, or prod can access by creating additional stanza and adding the argument 'env=<environment>'.

-This command additional allows the user to request data from any service now table by adding 'table=<string>' to there

-query.
-The default is set to incidence table.
+To convert sys_id to correct values this app depends on the lookups from [Splunk_TA_snow].
+Additionally this command can also be used to update lookup tables used.

 click here for [Service Now Table API documentation]